qweri0p/nhentai-json/README.md

 # nhentai-json
 NHentai data dump in json.

-Raw data can be found in raw.tar.gz
+Raw data can be found in the raw directory.

+Parsed data can be found in export.json.gz

 Status log is right [here](LOG.md).

-When cloning the repo, please use `GIT_LFS_SKIP_SMUDGE=1 git clone https://github.com/qweri0p/nhentai-json --single-branch`.
-This prevents git downloading data from the 'failed' branch.
-Also, git doesn't download tarballs with lfs.

-Use the 'extract.sh' script for downloading and extracting tarballs.
-You will need git lfs.